Like A Monkey: 9+ Reasons You Need To Be Hanging And Swinging

 When you hang regularly, the loads created by hanging can help move your shoulders and upper back into better alignment.
 Hanging is pretty much the BEST (and maybe only) way to get your shoulder joints back where they belong, because pulling your shoulders back only hides the problem.

 Ok, I’m convinced!
 How do I start hanging?!

 It’s not rocket science to start hanging from bars, but it’s definitely best to take things slowly and carefully if you haven’t been on a monkey bar in a few years.
-I’m planning to share a full progression at some point, but in the meantime, here are three great prep exercises to work on.
+Here are three great prep exercises you can work on.